 BC Services Card Authentication Service

-The BC Services Card program is managed by the Ministry of Health, the Insurance Corporation of British Columbia (ICBC), and the Ministry of Technology, Innovation and Citizens’ Services.
+The BC Services Card Program is managed by the Ministry of Health, the Insurance Corporation of British Columbia (ICBC), and the Ministry of Citizens’ Services.

 Eligible B.C. residents can use the BC Services Card to prove who they are when accessing online government services.
 This works by using the secure chip embedded in the card combined with a personal passcode that only the cardholder knows, similar to a bank card's chip and PIN solution.